 When and where is the sale?

-It’s always on Friday, Saturday and Sunday of Mother’s Day weekend.
-For 2013, that’s May 10, 11 and 12.
-It’s held in the Grandstand at the Minnesota State Fair.
+For 2022, the sale will be Thursday, Friday, Saturday, and Sunday of Mother’s Day weekend (May 6–8) and will be held in the Grandstand at the Minnesota State Fair.

 How much money does the sale raise?